Screening, Diagnosis and Treatment Services

 Community Living Essex County

-A non-profit agency which provides support services to individuals and their families in Essex County.
+A non-profit agency which provides support services to children and adults with intellectual disabilities and their families in Essex County.
 Services include in and out of home respite services, special services at home, day supports, community employment supports, and supported living options.

 372 Talbot St. N, Essex, ON